BioinfoIPBLN/reanalyzerGSE/README.md

 		-Ds | -sortmerna_databases # The database (absolute pathway) that should be used by SortMeRNA (any input here, e.g. '/path/to/rRNA_databases/smr_v4.3_sensitive_db.fasta', would activate the sortmerna-based rRNA removal step)
 		-De | -differential_expr_software # Software to be used in the differential expression analyses ('edgeR' by default, or 'DESeq2')
 		-Df | -databases_function # Manually provide a comma separated list of databases to be used in automatic functional enrichment analyses of DEGs (check out the R package autoGO::choose_database(), but the most popular GO terms are used by default)
+		-Dc | -deconvolution # Whether to perform deconvolution of the bulk RNA-seq data by CDSeq ('yes', which may require few hours to complete, or 'no', by default)
 		-Of | -options_featureCounts_feature # The feature type to use to count in featureCounts (default 'exon') -Os | -options_featureCounts_seq # The seqid type to use to count in featureCounts (default 'gene_name') -iG | -input_GEO_reads # If you want to combine downloading metadata from GEO with reads from GEO or any database already downloaded, maybe from a previous attempt, please provide an absolute path